pymeasure/pymeasure/docs/dev/adding_instruments.rst

 Naming derived instruments
 **************************

-When deriving an instrument from an existing implementation, you might want to give separate names to any derived instrument.
-Two possible schemes for this are the following:
+When deriving an instrument from an existing implementation, the derived instrument typically has a different name (e.g. another model number).
+In addition, a user might want to give instantiated instruments setup-specific names (e.g. `Helmholtz_coil_driver` instead of `GenericPSU123`), especially if there is more than one device of the same make in a setup.
+To accomodate these needs, there are two similar ways:

 .. code-block:: python